-Man faces charge in California blaze
+Man faces arson charge in huge California wildfire

 Placerville, Calif. — Thousands of firefighters kept a huge and still-growing wildfire from burning homes in Northern California while a man with a long criminal history faced charges of deliberately starting the blaze that drove some 2,800 people from their homes, authorities said.